-This service provides consortium pricing for the purchase of online electronic information and instructional resources including periodicals (many full text), newspapers, references and visual images to participating school libraries.
+This service provides consortium pricing forthepurchase of online electronic information and instructional resources, including periodicals (many full text), newspapers, references and visual images to participating school libraries.

 The School Library System also offers training in online search strategies and technical support to library media personnel.
-Example subscriptions may include EBSCOHost Limited, Tumblebooks, Grolier's Encyclopedia, ProQuest Direct and World Book.
+Example subscriptions may include EBSCOHost Limited, FactsOnFile,

+Patricia M. Skelly Supervisor 793.8504 pskelly@oneida-boces.org Grolier's Encyclopedia, ProQuest Direct and World Book.
 Databases not currently on the SLS list may be requested and SLS staff will contact the company for pricing.
 Training on the use of databases is available for library staff, teachers, and students.

-Virtual Reference Library (VRL) (576.
-03)
+Virtual Reference Library (VRL) (576.03)